 The media types supported by each service.

+The media types defined in this section are distinct from those into which DICOM Instances may be rendered (which are defined in Section 6.1.1.3); some of the same media types are used for both rendered content and bulk data.

 Depending on the service, the media types may be single part or multipart, and may have required or optional transfer syntax and/or character set parameters.

-Table 6.1.1.8-1a, Table 6.1.1.8-1b, Table 6.1.1.8-1c and Table 6.1.1.8-1d specify the media types used to encode different representations of DICOM Instances for the URI, WS, and RS modes.
+Table 6.1.1.8-1a, Table 6.1.1.8-1b, Table 6.1.1.8-1c and Table 6.1.1.8-1d specify the media types used to encode different representations of DICOM Instances for the URI, WS, and RS services.
 These media types apply to all Resource Categories and have default encodings for images and video data elements contained in the Instances.

+The definitions of media type requirements are provided in Table 6.1.1-2.

 6.1.1.8-1a: Media Types for DICOM PS3.10 Files